murillowelsi/ctal-tta-docs/chapters/2-white-box-test-techniques.md

   - It evaluates TRUE and FALSE outcomes of decisions, regardless of internal complexity.
   - Branch testing is often used interchangeably with decision testing and covers control flow branches.
   - For programs with no decisions, ISO 29119-4 requires at least one test to achieve 100% decision coverage.
-  - Applicable for critical code and any models with decision points.
+  - **Applicability:** critical code and any models with decision points.
-  - Limitations include not considering details of decisions with multiple conditions and potential defect detection issues.
+  - **Limitations:** not considering details of decisions with multiple conditions and potential defect detection issues.
   - If you have nested IF decisions, you can use a simple formula to solve the exercise.

   ```javascript